-USA TODAY - USA Today, HOUSTON - Jose Altuve has led the American League in hits each of the last four seasons, his total adding up to 845.
+USA Today, HOUSTON - Jose Altuve has led the American League in hits each of the last four seasons, his total adding up to 845.
 It’s likely none of them evoked the kind of animated display the Houston Astros second baseman let loose after his fifth-inning single Friday.

 His fellow Astros hitters were nearly as pumped.